eladws/neo4j-import-procedures/README.md

   2. "redis": A redis-based caching.
 This assumes you have a running redis server on your local machine (port 6379).
   3. "in-memory": A simple java hash map object will be used for caching.
   4. "ignite": An ignite-based index.

+Currently, the ignite index seems to perform best.

 ## Usage: